CovenAnalytica/coldCounter/README.md

 Steps:

 1. Clone the repository
-2. Download the datasets referenced from deportationdata.org
+2. Extract to your desired installation directory
-3. Run the ETL build script
+3. Run the install_or_refresh_coldCounter.bat batch file
 4. The SQLite database will be generated locally

-This workflow ensures that analytical results can be independently verified.
+This workflow ensures that analytical results can be independently verified, and ensures transparency of data accuracy through consistency.
+The coldCounter.db included in this repository is up to date as of the most recent commit.
+The batch file can be run at any time to rebuild the data with the most recently available datasets from the Deportation Data Project.

 ---